icerpc/icerpc-csharp/examples/Retry/README.md

-This application illustrate how to use the retry interceptor to retry failed invocations and make the application resilient to failures.
+This application illustrates how to use the retry interceptor to retry failed invocations and make the application resilient to failures.

-The server is configured to randomly fail, and the client will automatically retry failed invocations up to the configured max attempts.
-If the client invocation reaches the max attempts it gives up on retry and report the failure, if the server failure carries a RetryPolicy.OtherReplica the current server address will be excluded for following attempts and the client will be only able to retry if additional server addresses were configured.
+The server is configured to randomly fail, and the interceptor will automatically retry failed invocations up to the configured max attempts.
+If the interceptor reaches the max attempts, it gives up on retrying and reports the failure.
+If the status code of the response is `Unavailable`, the current server address is excluded from subsequent attempts and the client only retries when additional server addresses are configured.

 First start at least two instances of the Server:
 ```